Additional Learning Support

-Richmond upon Thames College aims to support you to reach your full potential, become independent learners and achieve your goals.
+How do I get support?Richmond upon Thames College aims to support you to reach your full potential, become independent learners and achieve your goals.
 We will ensure that reasonable adjustments are in place to enable you to fully access the curriculum and college life.

-Students should indicate on their application if an Education, Health and Care plan has been agreed by their Local Authority (LA).
-An EHC plan will help us to assess a student’s needs and make suitable recommendations regarding the reasonable adjustments and additional support we are able to provide.
+Students with High Needs (Education, Health and Care plans) on Mainstream ProvisionStudents should indicate on their application if an Education Health and Care Plan (EHCP) has been agreed by their Local Authority (LA).
+An EHCP will help us to assess a student’s needs and make suitable recommendations regarding the reasonable adjustments and additional support we are able to provide.

-A member of the ALS team will attend the curriculum interview for students who have indicated that they have an EHC plan.
+A member of the ALS team will attend the curriculum interview for students who have indicated that they have an EHCP.
 During this meeting we can advise and discuss the needs, outcomes and provision recommended on the plan, therefore a written copy of the plan is required at this point.

 The LA should write to the ALS Manager to request a placement consultation including a copy of the EHCP (in word format), which states RUTC as a named provider.
 We require a copy of the final plan by the start of the academic year of entry.
 You may need to inform the LA that RUTC is now the first choice of college, to ensure that we receive the EHCP.